Nutritional Sciences Graduate Program: Ph.D., Molecular Nutrition

-Cornell's graduate program in Nutritional Sciences integrates a range of disciplines including chemistry, biochemistry, biophysics, cell biology, genetics, neurobiology and developmental and reproductive biology to investigate the basic biological processes involving nutrition and its roles in health and disease.
+Cornell's graduate program in Molecular Nutrition integrates a range of disciplines including chemistry, biochemistry, biophysics, cell biology, genetics, neurobiology and developmental and reproductive biology to investigate the basic biological processes involving nutrition and its roles in health and disease.
 The program offers a flexible curriculum enabling students to tailor their academic programs to their academic backgrounds, research interests, and future career plans.
 The research opportunities are extensive and diverse.
 Students can obtain direct experience in many experimental methodologies including classical biochemistry, transgenics, and mass spectrometry.
-A major initiative is underway to expand our Nutritional Genomics Program.

 Students receiving degrees from the Program in Molecular Nutrition go on to academic and research positions in universities, private research institutions, government agencies, and private industries.
 In addition to the basic and applied sciences, students may initiate careers in public policy, translating research results into policy and other appropriate actions.

 Study is directed by a Special Committee made up of your research advisor in the Molecular Nutrition concentration, faculty representing the other Graduate Fields of your minor area(s) of study, and an appointed member representing the Field of Nutrition.
 Genetics, biochemistry, molecular biology and cell biology are common minor fields of study chosen by students who concentrate in Molecular Nutrition.